quepenny/livewire/README.md

 ```
 This creates a folder on the docker image for quepenny/livewire.

-Then create a `Dockerfile` on the project root like this:
+Then update the `Dockerfile` on the project root like this:
 ```
 # Dockerfile